Grandbrain/QTutorial/README.md

 # Welcome to QTutorial project!

-[QTutorial](https://github.com/Grandbrain/QTutorial) is a set of lessons to study Qt Framework.
+[QTutorial](https://github.com/Grandbrain/QTutorial) is a set of short and simple lessons for studying Qt Framework.
 The project is an ebook with a choice of lessons and the operating systems as well as the language of the narrative.
 Archive also provides the source code for quick projects building.

 ## Contribute